Fibre bundle framework for unitary quantum fault tolerance: Quantum information preliminaries: quantum fault tolerance

-By Theorem~\ref{thm:correction} and Definition~\ref{def:distance}, a code with distance $\delta$ corrects $s$ qudit errors iff $\delta > 2s$.
-Thus, any code of distance $2s+1$, for example, is well-suited to correct a $s$-qudit error model if we consider only storage errors.
+By Corollary \ref{cor:distance}, a code with distance $\delta$ corrects $s$ qudit errors iff $\delta > 2s$.
+Thus, any code of, for example, distance $2s+1$ is well-suited to correct a $s$-qudit error model if we consider only storage errors.

 However, in a quantum fault-tolerant protocol, we need a code that can correct gate errors from $\Errors_U$.
 Suppose the gate $U$ is of the form $\bigotimes_i U_i$ where each $U_i$ acts on one of the qudits.
 Then $\Errors = \Errors_U$ and the gate errors $E_1$ and $E_2$ (as in Theorem \ref{thm:correction}) would also have a weight of at most $s$, hence in this case $E_1^\dagger E_2$ is an error of weight at most $2s$.
 Therefore, the same code that corrects the errors in a wait step can also correct the errors incurred in a time step where the gate $U$ is performed.
-Hence, a suitable QECC for fault-tolerant computation under the $s$-qudit error model is again a distance $2s+1$ code, if all gates involved are of this form.
+Hence, a distance $2s+1$ code may again be a suitable QECC for fault-tolerant computation under the $s$-qudit error model, if all gates involved are of this form.

 On the other hand, if each $U_i$ acts non-trivially on $2$ qudits in a single block of the code, then $\Errors_U$ contains errors of weight $2s$.
 In this case, we would need a code with distance at least $4s+1$.
 To avoid needing larger distance codes than $2s+1$, we shall design fault-tolerant protocols for the $s$-qudit error model to avoid multi-qudit gates acting within a single block of the QECC.
-Therefore, to achieve fault tolerance, we restrict ourselves to transversal gates, defined below.
+Therefore, to achieve fault tolerance in this case, we restrict our physical gates to be transversal gates, defined below.

 \begin{Definition} A (possibly multi-block) \emph{transversal} gate $U$ is one that can be written as $U = \bigotimes_i U_i$, where the unitary $U_i$ acts only on the $\ord{i}$ qudit in each block of a QECC. \end{Definition} For instance, if we are dealing with a system of qubits, any tensor product of single-qubit gates is a transversal operation, as is a tensor product of CNOT gates, where the $\ord{i}$ CNOT uses qubit $i$ from block $1$ as the control qubit and qubit $i$ from block $2$ as the target qubit.
 For CSS codes, the transversal CNOT between two code blocks implements the logical CNOT between the two encoded qubits \cite{Shor}.